Purpose

 Process

 Chapters must comply with all provisions of the Recognition Requirements articulated in this document to be considered a recognized student organization at the University of Iowa.
 In addition, chapters that exceed all targets in any of the focus areas (i.e. Academic Achievement, Campus and Community Involvement, Civic Engagement, Council Involvement, Education and Learning, Financial Stewardship, Health and Safety, Leadership Development, Membership Growth and Development, Stakeholder Engagement) will be considered for recognition of excellence in that area.
 Chapters that meet standards across 6 or more focus areas will be recognized for Standards Achievement.
-Chapters that exceed standards across 6 or more focus areas will be recognized as a Hawkeye Excellence Chapter and will be in the consideration for Chapter of the Year for their respective council.
+Chapters that exceed standards across 6 or more focus areas will be recognized as a Hawkeye Excellence Chapter and will be considered for Chapter of the Year.

 Recognition Requirements